 The Commission makes appointments of statutorily mandated prosecutors, as well as other prosecutors requested by the Chief State's Attorney, who is responsible for the administration of the Division of Criminal Justice.

 The Commission is composed of the Chief State's Attorney and six members nominated by the Governor and appointed by the General Assembly, two of whom must be judges of the Superior Court.

 The Governor appoints the Chairperson, and the members of the Commission volunteer their service to the State of Connecticut; they are not compensated.

 The Honorable Andrew J. McDonald, Associate Justice of the Connecticut Supreme Court, was appointed Chair in 2017 by Governor Dannel P. Malloy.
 Justice McDonald has served on the Supreme Court since January 2013 and previously served as General Counsel in the Office of the Governor.

-In addition to Justice McDonald and Chief State's Richard J. Colangelo, Jr., who serves as an ex-officio member, the current members of the Criminal Justice Commission are:
+In addition to Justice McDonald and Chief State's Attorney Patrick J. Griffin, who serves as an ex-officio member, the current members of the Criminal Justice Commission are:

 - The Honorable Melanie L. Cradle, Judge of the Appellate Court.